Want to learn how to make electronic music?

 Step 1: Ask Yourself… “What kind of electronic music do I want to make?”

-The first thing to do is decide what kind of electronic music you want to make.
-The answers will help determine a few of your following choices.
+But first you have to decide what kind of electronic music you want to make.

 Do you want to: